AlphaBravoCompany/ab-training-labs/helm/loki-stack/README.md

 Now, visit http://grafana-loki.LABSERVERNAME and login with the username `admin` and the password from the command above.

 Once there, you can click on `Explore` in the right menu, `Log browser` at the top, and then select the logs you want to see.
 For example, you can select `Namespaces` and highlight each namespace individually, then click `Show Logs` to see the logs from all namespaces.

+Loki logs are queried using LogQL.
+You can learn more about LogQL querying here: https://grafana.com/docs/loki/latest/logql/

 ____